zamiere/Linux-Audio-Adjustments/README.md

 # Linux-Audio
 Debian Based RPi tweaks for improved sound.
-For TinyCore based systems see [TinyCore Sound Tweaks](https://github.com/dynobot/TinyCore-Sound-Adjustments)

  To improve the sound of the Raspberry Pi using Debian and other distributions of Linux several parameters can be adjusted.
  1) Improving the priority of the Audio group